PORCELAIN PLATES.NET

 Canadian first-issue plates.
 These plates

-are unmarked as to manufacturer, but we
+are unmarked as to manufacturer, but the

-Columbia plates were ordered from the
+these plates were manufactured by the

-same company.
-The 1912 plates were
+plaques.
+The 1912 plates were issued in

-Canadian porcelains which were produced
+There are a number of Canadian porcelains which were produced in smaller

-Country.
+the Country.

 The only other porcelain issue from Alberta was issued in 1913.
 Substantially